akshaysmin/Dad-Jokes-YT/README.md

 # Dad-Jokes-YT
-takes best dad jokes from reddit of the day, upload it to youtube.
+takes best dad jokes of the day from reddit, upload it to youtube.